jonlabelle/pwsh-daily-backup/docs/help.md

 - **Logging**: Enable verbose logging for automated backups
 - **Notifications**: Set up alerts for backup failures
-- **Validation**: Regularly verify backup integrity using `Test-DailyBackupIntegrity`rchives organized by date, making it easy to track and manage your backup history.
+- **Validation**: Regularly verify backup integrity using `Test-DailyBackup`rchives organized by date, making it easy to track and manage your backup history.

 ### Key Features